 WordPress is one of the most popular platforms that has quickly outgrown its initial purpose.
 It was created as a blogging platform.
-Thanks to its flexibility, now people use WordPress to develop websites of any kind.
+But, thanks to its flexibility, now people use WordPress to develop websites of any kind.

 This platform has proven to be convenient, reliable, and perfect for customization.
 However, you might still experience specific problems with it.
 For example, WordPress can have problems with integration.

-If you want to integrate it with other platforms or services, you should know how to do it properly.
+If you want to integrate it with other platforms or services, you should know how to complete the task correctly.
 Many business owners have to create a lot of content all the time.

 Therefore, one of the most common issues is using WordPress with Google Docs.

-Google Docs is extremely popular among content creators because it is a perfect solution for collaboration.
+Google Docs is extremely popular among content creators because it is a perfect collaboration solution.
 Different people can work on the same document, editing it, adding comments, and access it from any device.

 However, when you need to move content from Google Docs to WordPress, your formatting might suffer.

-Many WordPress publishers realize that working with Google Docs is too complicated, so we decided to help you with some useful tips.
+Many WordPress publishers realize that working with Google Docs is too complicated, so we will help you with valuable tips.
 But first, let’s think of why you should use Google Docs in the first place.

 Google Docs provides a better writing experience in almost every aspect.
 There are many reasons why people choose Google Docs instead of the regular WordPress editor.
 We are going to highlight the important ones in this section.

 On the one hand, WordPress has an autosave function.
 On the other hand, Google Docs is much more effective because your changes to a document will be saved even if you close the browser window.
 The same will happen if you lose the internet connection.
 In WordPress, the autosave function isn’t instant.
 By default, it takes about 60 seconds to save your changes.